sunilabrahamindia/sunilabraham/tsapdays.md

   <h2>📅 Publishing Timeline</h2>
   <p class="timeline-note">
     Below you'll find the number of pages created per day since the site began tracking.
-    <strong>Scroll down to see all entries</strong> organized by month.
+    <strong>Click any flower above to jump to its date.</strong> Scroll down to see all entries organized by month.
   </p>
   <div id="log-by-month"></div>
 </div>